Finance: 10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, C, JPM, AAPL, IBM)

 Bitcoin passes $5,000.
 The cryptocurrency hit an all-time high of $5,136 a coin in early action on Thursday.

-The Justice Department will likely try to block a Sprint-T-Mobile deal.
-A merger between the two mobile carriers would create a company that controls more than half of the market for pre-paid plans, favored by people with little or poor credit, Reuters says.
+The Justice Department will most likely try to block a Sprint-T-Mobile deal.
+A merger between the two mobile carriers would create a company that controls more than half of the market for prepaid plans, favored by people with little or poor credit, Reuters says.

 Tech giants are blaming Chinese regulations for breaching intellectual-property rights.
-US industry groups representing Apple, IBM and others say China’s rules on inbound investment infrige on their intellectual property rights, South China Morning post says.
+US industry groups representing Apple, IBM, and others say China's rules on inbound investment infringe on their intellectual-property rights, South China Morning post says.

 US economic data flows.
 PPI and initial claims will both be released at 8:30 a.m.
 ET.
 The US 10-year yield is down 1 basis point at 2.34%.